GENI-NSF/geni-tools/README-stitching.txt

 `such a short life for a sliver` or `Renew your slice`
  - Try renewing your slice.
 Your resources would expire too soon as requested.

+`Error encountered converting RSpec to NDL`
+ - ExoGENI did not understand something in your request RSpec.

 === Errors in the tool – you may need to report this as a bug ===

 ` … has request tag XXX that is already in use by …`